Reinhard Marx: Opposition

 In February 2022, Czech Cardinal Dominik Duka accused Cardinal Marx of "defaming and tarnishing" the reputation of former Pope Benedict XVI.
 This was due to the fact that the report on sex abuse in the Munich archdiocese, which had been commissioned by Cardinal Marx, faulted Pope Benedict (then Joseph Ratzinger) for his handling of four cases of sex abuse while he was serving as Archbishop of Munich in the 1970s and 1980s.
 Marx expressed grief over the findings of the report and said that the church needed to change, however, he did not make any public statement about the findings as it related to Pope Benedict.
 Cardinal Duka, however, held Marx responsible for damaging Pope Benedict's reputation through the report.

 After Cardinal Marx's interview on 31 March 2022, was published in which he appeared to call for change to the church teaching on homosexuality, Bishop Joseph Strickland of the Diocese of Tyler in Texas accused him of apostasy on Twitter and called on him to resign.

 American cardinal Raymond Leo Burke in a May 2022 interview claimed that the German bishops who were advocating changes to church teaching on homosexuality or women's ordination were supporting heresy.
 He claimed in the same interview that they should either renounce their position or be removed from their offices as bishops.

+During the 2025 conclave, Cardinal Muller reportedly criticized Marx's emphasis on economic concerns for choosing the next pope, by saying “We have to elect the successor of Peter, not of Judas!”

+When Marx and other German bishops in 2026 supported doing formalized blessings for homosexual couples, even against Vatican instructions to the contrary, Youtube priest personality Santiago Martin criticized them and said that if the Vatican didn't punish them, then it was evidence that the church was run by the 'god of money'.
+Kazakh bishop Athanasius Schneider also harshly criticized Marx for this.